opetchey/ttl_website/content/teaching/_index.md

 +++
-title = "Overview"
+title = "Teaching"

 date = 2018-09-09T00:00:00
 # lastmod = 2018-09-09T00:00:00

 draft = false  # Is this a draft? true/false
-toc = true  # Show table of contents? true/false
+toc = false  # Show table of contents? true/false
-type = "docs"  # Do not modify.
+type = " "  # Do not modify.

 # Add menu entry to sidebar.
 [menu.teaching]
-  name = "Overview"
+  name = "Teaching"
   weight = 1
 +++

-Please look in the menu on the left (or elsewhere) for information about the book *Getting Started with R*, the datasets used in the book, and some miscellany.
+For the moment please look at the [teaching (and other) information on this website](http://opetchey.github.io/Petchey_uzh_information/).
+Owen hopes to migrate that content to here at some point.